Boolean function: Derived functions

-A Boolean function may be decomposed using Boole's expansion theorem in positive and negative Shannon cofactors (Shannon expansion), which are the (k-1)-ary functions resulting from fixing one of the arguments (to zero or one).
-The general (k-ary) functions obtained by imposing a linear constraint on a set of inputs (a linear subspace) are known as subfunctions.
+A Boolean function may be decomposed using Boole's expansion theorem in positive and negative Shannon cofactors (Shannon expansion), which are the (k−1)-ary functions resulting from fixing one of the arguments (to 0 or 1).
+The general k-ary functions obtained by imposing a linear constraint on a set of inputs (a linear subspace) are known as subfunctions.

-The Boolean derivative of the function to one of the arguments is a (k-1)-ary function that is true when the output of the function is sensitive to the chosen input variable; it is the XOR of the two corresponding cofactors.
+The Boolean derivative of the function to one of the arguments is a (k−1)-ary function that is true when the output of the function is sensitive to the chosen input variable; it is the XOR of the two corresponding cofactors.
 A derivative and a cofactor are used in a Reed–Muller expansion.
 The concept can be generalized as a k-ary derivative in the direction dx, obtained as the difference (XOR) of the function at x and x + dx.

-The Möbius transform (or Boole-Möbius transform) of a Boolean function is the set of coefficients of its polynomial (algebraic normal form), as a function of the monomial exponent vectors.
+The Möbius transform (or Boole–Möbius transform) of a Boolean function is the set of coefficients of its polynomial (algebraic normal form), as a function of the monomial exponent vectors.
 It is a self-inverse transform.
-It can be calculated efficiently using a butterfly algorithm ("Fast Möbius Transform"), analogous to the Fast Fourier Transform.
+It can be calculated efficiently using a butterfly algorithm ("Fast Möbius Transform"), analogous to the fast Fourier transform.
 Coincident Boolean functions are equal to their Möbius transform, i.e. their truth table (minterm) values equal their algebraic (monomial) coefficients.
 There are 2^2^(k−1) coincident functions of k arguments.